bih-metabolomics/MSlineaR/README.md

 -   *min_feature:* Minimal number of consecutive signals present per dilution/concentration curve, to consider this curve as linear (default = 6, according to EMA guidelines 2012)

--   *R2_min:* Minimum coefficient of determination, which needs to be reached to consider the signal as linear (default = 0.9).
+-   *R2_min:* Minimum coefficient of determination, which needs to be reached to consider the signal as linear (default = 0.9)

--   *output_name*: name of the output file

--   *output_dir*: directory where the output files should be saved

 -   *n_core*: How many cores should be used for parallel processing (default = 1)